PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - Making certain customizations to the OS, such as adding additional programs/libraries or modifying system configuration files, increases the risk of *configuration drift* in which the system's actual state increasingly diverges over time from the state expected by the PlanktoScope's software maintainers, and thus becomes harder to understand, troubleshoot, or replace.
 User customizations to the OS cannot be easily separated from the default configuration of the OS, so it is complicated to copy only those customizations in order to drop them onto a fresh installation of the OS from a newer release - especially if the updated OS includes changes to default configurations which conflict with the user customizations.

-- Some Python packages required by PlanktoScope-specific programs (namely the PlanktoScope hardware controller and the PlanktoScope segmenter, which are both described in later sections of this document), such as [picamera2](https://github.com/raspberrypi/picamera2) and [opencv-python-headless](https://github.com/opencv/opencv-python), can only be installed as [pre-built wheels](https://pythonwheels.com/) from [piwheels](https://www.piwheels.org/) (which is used instead of PyPi because the PlanktoScope OS is not yet able to run as a 64-bit operating system) when certain versions of system libraries are installed, or else they must be re-compiled from source (which is prohitively slow on the Raspberry Pi for the affected Python packages).
+- Some Python packages required by PlanktoScope-specific programs (namely the PlanktoScope hardware controller and the PlanktoScope segmenter, which are both described in later sections of this document), such as [picamera2](https://github.com/raspberrypi/picamera2) and [opencv-python-headless](https://github.com/opencv/opencv-python), can only be installed as [pre-built wheels](https://pythonwheels.com/) from PyPI when certain versions of system libraries are installed, or else they must be re-compiled from source (which is prohitively slow on the Raspberry Pi for the affected Python packages).
 This makes dependencies more complicated to manage in maintenance of the PlanktoScope OS for creating and releasing new SD card images with updated software.
 The reliance on system libraries also increases the risk that a user-initiated upgrade or removal of some of the system's installed APT packages could cause breakage of some `pip`-managed Python packages which had been installed before the change.

 All of the factors listed above increase the perceived risk (and/or the required effort for sufficient mitigation of that risk) of accidentally degrading system integrity by keeping all software on the OS up-to-date, which makes it harder for users to receive bugfixes, security patches, and new features in a timely manner.
 Indeed, outside of systems like phones and Chromebooks (whose operating systems [automatically update themselves](https://chromium.googlesource.com/aosp/platform/system/update_engine/+/HEAD/README.md)), it is common for users of operating systems to avoid installing security updates or OS upgrades out of a fear of breaking their installed software; this is especially common for users who rely on software to operate other scientific instruments, and for good reasons!
 But the PlanktoScope project currently does not have enough resources to be able to support users stuck on old versions of the PlanktoScope OS; instead, we want to make it easy and safe for all users to always keep their PlanktoScopes - even with customizations to the OS - automatically updated to the latest version of the PlanktoScope OS.
 We intend to achieve this by: